top of page

 A: Please see Eligibility, How To Apply, and Application Materials.
 The selection committee takes into account each applicant's past professional or research experience in global affairs, negotiation & mediation, or arms control & nuclear issues.
 Letters of recommendation play an important role in distinguishing applicants.
 ACONA also takes into consideration future growth potential of a candidate, and overall cohort diversity in terms of nationality, professional experience, gender, and other criteria.

-Q: How many Fellows will be accepted to ACONA?
+Q: How many fellows will be accepted to ACONA?

 A: 16 Fellows per year.

-Q: I am not located in the United States, Russia, or the EU.
+Q: I am not located in the United States, Russia, China, or the EU.
 Can I apply to ACONA?

 A: Yes!
 ACONA is committed to including candidates from all continents, and especially candidates from traditionally underrepresented communities.